Location of Adventure

 Approximately 12 Travelers

 Small groups are the best way to experience nature, and this is especially true for our photography adventures.
 With just 12 travelers, you’re assured plenty of space and personalized attention when you need it.
+Traveling in Nat Hab's specialty North American Safari Trucks, we divide our group into two vehicles, each with a guide, further enhancing our low-key presence.
 As a small group, we maintain the flexibility to adapt to changing conditions in a way that maximizes photo opportunities—we'll depart early in the morning to chase the best light, remain at a site of specific photographic interest to fully explore its potential, or move to a new destination when desired.
 Our expert naturalist and accomplished photographer guide is always available to answer your questions, provide tips and techniques, and to help you better understand and photograph this amazing region of the world.

 Specialized 4x4 Land Rovers and Land Cruisers